 THE LAST FIRE SEASON

 The Last Fire Season is an arresting combination of memoir, natural history, and literary inquiry that chronicles one woman’s experience of life in Northern California during the expanding wildfire crisis.
-Told in luminous, perceptive prose, The Last Fire Season is for anyone seeking to understand what it really means to live in relationship with nature—right now, as the climate crisis unfolds.
+A genre-defying memoir about fire and beauty, grief and joy—an exquisite testament to the power of reconnecting with nature during an era of global and personal uncertainty.

 “Powerful . . .
 This isn’t a hand-wringing chronicle of climate despair.
 Nor is it a can-do narrative buoyed by inspirational hash tags and techno-optimistic hopes.
 Martin’s book is at once more grounded and more surprising . . . the range of this book coaxes us to confront our own failures of imagination.”